eauw/reactjs-start/README.md

 # README

-reactjs-start is a basic ReactJS-Startproject including a browserify for bundling and http-server for development.
+reactjs-start is a basic ReactJS-Startproject including browserify for bundling and http-server for development.

 ## Steps
 1. `npm install`